 Unfortunately, very few caregivers know how to navigate the system and locate the necessary resources to sustain them.
 Burnout is nearly inevitable.
 Very few people intrinsically know how to care for a person with dementia, and often lack the education and training that can diffuse difficult situations and alleviate potential dangers.

 To respond to this important need, community workshops which aim to educate and support family caregivers who are looking after a loved with Alzheimer’s disease or other dementia-related illnesses have been developed.
-Dr. José A. Morais, Associate Professor and Director of the Division of Geriatric Medicine at McGill University, is working in collaboration with Alzheimer’s Care Consultant and Facilitator Claire Webster and with the Steinberg Centre for Simulation and Interactive Learning on this initiative.
+Dr. José A. Morais, Professor and Director of the Division of Geriatric Medicine at McGill University, and Dr. Serge Gauthier, Director of the Alzheimer's Disease Research Unit at the McGill University Research Centre for Studies in Aging, are working in collaboration with Alzheimer’s Care Consultant and Facilitator Claire Webster and with the Steinberg Centre for Simulation and Interactive Learning on this initiative.
 Through education and empowerment, these workshops will help support caregivers and provide them with the necessary resources to turn to in the community for support.

 These workshops are offered in French and English, and focus on the most important elements that caregivers need to know regarding dementia and its associated behavioural and psychological symptoms.
 A theory component helps family members prepare for the journey of caring for someone who has the disease, including best practices for ensuring their own well-being as caregivers.
 The workshops also contain a real-life scenario component in the simulated apartment to educate caregivers on how to create a safe home environment.
 Simulation provides the ideal venue for caregivers to gain experience and manage difficult and delicate situations such as those encountered by patients with dementia.

 Caregivers—their needs, their knowledge—are at the heart of this project.
-For more information, please contact us by email at simadmin.med [at] mcgill.ca or by telephone at 514-398-4175
+For more information, please contact claire [at] carecrosswalk.com (subject: Dementia%20Education%20and%20Support%20Workshops%20for%20Family%20Caregivers) .

 On May 15, 2019, we collaborated with the City of Westmount to offer a public lecture and educate the citizens on the reality of caring for someone with dementia.